MasonEgger/conference-talk-proposal-template/README.md

 * More detail is good here (20 min)

 ## Description
+Slightly longer description.
-Slightly longer description that expands upon elevator pitch.
+Expands upon elevator pitch.
 Be sure to include Audience Takeaways

 ## Internal Notes (For Your Eyes Only)
 All the nitty gritty of the talk.
 Your scratch paper

 ## Additional Notes
 Anything else.
+Presentation materials needed
-Presentation materials needed, why you're qualified to speak on this, etc.
+Why you're qualified to speak on this
+Etc.